rtak-project/RTAK-Masternode/README.md

 ***

 ***Step 10***
-* When prompted to enter your GEN key - press enter
+* When prompted to enter your GEN key - go to qt wallet console type **Masternode genkey** and paste your private key

 ![Example-installing](https://i.imgur.com/sLvWd1S.png)
 ***